Comparing Bubble and Selection Sorting Algorithms

 The Choice is Yours, Young Padawan

-So, does this mean the bubble sort is the undisputed king of all sorting algorithms?
+So, does this mean the selection sort is the undisputed king of all sorting algorithms?
 Not necessarily.
 Different algorithms have their own strengths and weaknesses.
 But understanding their efficiency (which you can learn more about in the Big-O Notation post) helps you choose the best tool for the job!

 This vast world of sorting algorithms holds countless possibilities.
 Who knows, maybe you’ll discover the next champion with lightning speed or memory-saving magic!